Jean-BaptisteAC/Auto-Encoder/README.md

 ## Conclusion

-This project is interesting because of the ability to transition smoothly from an image type to another.
+This very simplified version of an Auto Encoder is interesting because of the ability to smoothly transition from an image type to another.
 Moreover, as most of the transitions are without discontinuities, we can interpolate images with any parameter and still have realistic results.